Battle of New Market: Aftermath

 Union casualties totaled 841 for the battle: 96 killed, 520 wounded, and 225 captured or missing, a casualty rate of 13.4%.
-The Confederates lost 43 killed, including 10 cadets; 474 wounded, and 3 missing, 13% of the army.
+The Confederates lost 43 killed, 474 wounded, and 3 missing, 13% of the army.
 The wounded from the battle were cared for in Bushong's barn and in the town at the Smith Creek Baptist church and a warehouse, while the dead were buried in the graveyard of St. Matthew's Lutheran Church.

 Sigel staged a rapid retreat northward to Strasburg, leaving the field and the Valley to Breckinridge's army.
 After learning of the Union defeat, Grant became furious and replaced Sigel with General David Hunter; Sigel was assigned to command the department's reserve division based in Harpers Ferry.
 Sergeant James Burns of the 1st West Virginia Infantry received the Medal of Honor in 1896 for saving the regimental flag in the battle.

 The Confederate victory allowed the local crops to be harvested for Robert E. Lee's Army of Northern Virginia and protected Lee's lines of communications to western Virginia.
-The Virginia newspapers and the Confederate soldiers in the battle compared Breckinridge to Thomas J. "Stonewall" Jackson.
+The Virginia newspapers and the Confederate soldiers in the battle compared Breckinridge to Stonewall Jackson.
 Following Sigel's retreat, Lee suggested that Breckinridge follow the Union army and invade Maryland; however, the flooded rivers in the northern Shenandoah Valley and the length of his supply line prevented Breckinridge from making a pursuit.
 Breckinridge's forces were transferred to eastern Virginia, where they reinforced Lee's army at the Battle of Cold Harbor.

-The victory failed to stop the Union offensive however.
+The victory failed to stop the Union offensive, however.
 After assuming command of the Army of the Shenandoah, Hunter resumed the march southwest and defeated a Confederate force under Brig.
 Gen. William E. "Grumble" Jones at the Battle of Piedmont on June 5, occupying Staunton the following day.